project-arcana/phantasm-hardware-interface/README.md

 ### Window Handles

-phi currently does not support a headless mode and requires a `native_window_handle` at initialization for swapchain creation.
+PHI currently does not support a headless mode and requires a `native_window_handle` at initialization for swapchain creation.
 Supported types are Win32 windows (`HWND`), SDL2 windows (`SDL_Window*`), and Xlib windows (`Window` and `Display*`).

 ### Render Diagnostic Integration

-phi detects RenderDoc and PIX, and can force a capture, using `Backend::startForcedDiagnosticCapture` and `Backend::endForcedDiagnosticCapture` respectively.
+PHI detects RenderDoc and PIX, and can force a capture, using `Backend::startForcedDiagnosticCapture` and `Backend::endForcedDiagnosticCapture` respectively.
 PIX integration requires enabling the cmake option `PR_ENABLE_D3D12_PIX`, and requires having the PIX DLL available (next to) the executable.
 It is included here: `extern/win32_pix_runtime/bin/WinPixEventRuntime.dll`

 ### Backend Configuration